Locations:

 Discover the benefits of this ear acupuncture technique

-Addiction and trauma are two very heavy and complex things to grapple with.
+Addiction and trauma are two very complex things to grapple with.
 Fortunately, no one has to battle either — or both — alone.
 Along with treatment solutions that take a person’s individual needs into account, there are supplemental therapies that can help promote healing and recovery.
 The National Acupuncture Detoxification Association (NADA) acupuncture protocol is one of those therapies.

 Advertisement